Kempner Institute Undergraduate Summer Internship Program in AI/ML Research & Engineering

 Our 10-week summer internship in AI/ML research & engineering offers current undergraduates the opportunity to gain hands-on experience in a state-of-the-art research community.

-Applications for Summer 2026 are now open.
-Applications will be accepted on a rolling basis until all positions are filled.
+Applications for Summer 2026 are now open and candidate applications are reviewed on a rolling basis.

 Overview

-The Undergraduate Summer Internship Program in AI/ML Research & Engineering at the Kempner Institute offers a structured opportunity for current undergraduates (interns) and recent graduates to further their experience in AI/ML engineering.
-The program is designed to provide college students with a hands-on learning experience supporting AI/ML research in an academic setting.
+The Undergraduate Summer Internship Program in AI/ML Research & Engineering at the Kempner Institute offers a structured opportunity for current undergraduates (interns) and recent graduates to deepen their experience in AI/ML, computational research, and engineering in an academic setting.
+The program is designed for students who are excited by research and technical problem-solving, including those with interests in machine learning, computational neuroscience, and related quantitative fields.

-Interns will be mentored by a member of the Kempner Institute Research & Engineering Team and will work on a Kempner Institute research project under the leadership of one of the Institute’s faculty.
+Interns will be mentored by a member of the Kempner Institute Research & Engineering Teams and will work on a Kempner Institute research project under the leadership of one of the Institute’s faculty.
+Projects may involve a combination of software development, model training, simulation, data analysis, evaluation, and experimental design, depending on the needs of the project and the intern’s background and interests.

 Products resulting from the intern activities such as code, models, or datasets, may be published on Kempner Institute public channels, including GitHub, Hugging Face, or our Deeper Learning research blog.